Seeking applicants for Board slate

 Board write-in candidates

-As in the past, shareholders interested in running for the CIRI Board of Directors as a write-in candidate, including those individuals not selected for the Board-recommended slate, will have an opportunity to submit information for inclusion in CIRI’s election materials.
+As in the past, all shareholders interested in running for the CIRI Board of Directors as write-in candidates, including those individuals not selected for the Board-recommended slate, will have an opportunity to submit their information for inclusion in CIRI’s election materials.

-Write-in candidate information packets will be available from CIRI Shareholder Relations and posted on CIRI’s website no later than Friday, Jan.
-29. Completed write-in candidate information packets must be received by CIRI by 3 p.m.
-Alaska Standard Time on Thursday, Feb.
-18, 2016.
+Write-in candidate information packets will be available from CIRI Shareholder Relations and posted on CIRI’s website no later than Wednesday, Jan.
+31. Completed write-in candidate information packets must be received by CIRI by noon Alaska Standard Time on Feb.
+20.

 In accordance with CIRI’s By-Laws and election policies and procedures, the names, photographs and accurate and appropriate personal statements of all eligible write-in candidates will appear in CIRI’s election materials.
-There is no charge to a write-in candidate to have his or her accurate and appropriate information included.
+There is no charge to a write-in candidate to have this information included.
 This process enables any eligible CIRI shareholder to run for election to the CIRI Board of Directors with minimal effort and expense and reduces the number of mailings and materials shareholders receive.

 Director responsibilities and experience